Urban green mapping

 1.)
 Download:

-Shapefile of municipality districts of Prague city.
+Shapefile of the municipality districts of Prague city.

 Figure 1: Sentinel-2 Natural Color (combination of (B4, B3, B2))